hardkoded/puppeteer-sharp/CONTRIBUTING.md

 # How to Contribute

-If you are interested in contributing to Puppeteer Sharp, Thank you!
+If you are interested in contributing to PuppeteerSharp Embedded (CefSharp), Thank you!

-Coding is not for lonely wolves.
-Welcome to the pack!

-The project has a clear roadmap we want to follow.
 If you want to contribute, ask before submitting a PR.
-We will analyze if it’s the right moment to implement that feature or not.
 If you don’t know what to do, ASK!
 We have many many things to implement :)

 ## Getting setup